cra nio sa cral

 In a session, Jocelyn will briefly discuss your past health history, especially trauma and injury history.
-Your fascia with be assesed and the area of restriction located.
-Gentle hands on release will be applied while you stand, sit or lay on the table.
+Your fascia with be assessed and the area of restriction located.
+Gentle hands-on release will be applied while you stand, sit, or lay on the table.
 Positioning is determined by past history and current needs of the body.

 Treatment: there is no specific number of treatments or time frame for treatment.
-Treatment schedule is determined by how chronic the problems area is, the amount of relief received between sessions, your body's ability to integrate the treatment.
-Some people like longer 2 hour sessions, others prefer 1 hour.
-Craniosacral therapy and Dynamic Body Balancing is a safe treatment that can be done often or spread out over weeks or months.
+Treatment schedule is determined by how chronic the problem area is, the amount of relief received between sessions, and your body's ability to integrate the treatment.
+Some people like longer 2-hour sessions, others prefer 1 hour.
+Craniosacral therapy and Dynamic Body Balancing are safe treatments that can be done often or spread out over weeks or months.